2016-2017 Policy Manual

 If you have completed all graduation requirements except for finances, you can get a letter from the University documenting that you have completed all the academic requirements for the Master's degree and that you will graduate once your financial obligation is fulfilled.

 Also, the student must have completed 8 units of practicum in order to graduate.
-In the event that a student defaults on his/her bank loan for other reasons than not having a job, then the student will be required to pay the full balance due before graduating.
+In the event that a student defaults on his/her bank loan for other reasons than not having an internship, then the student will be required to pay the full balance due before graduating.

-If a student is not placed in a job, then it is possible to graduate if 42 units of Computer Science courses are taken and when all of the student's educational expenses are paid to the University and the student successfully completes all curriculum and other requirements.
+If a student is not placed in an internship, then it is possible to graduate if 40 units of Computer Science courses are taken and when all of the student's educational expenses are paid to the University and the student successfully completes all curriculum and other requirements.
 (Please note that if you stay on campus to complete your studies you will be charged for the additional months of room and board).

 p) Development of Consciousness (DC) Requirements: The entire University campus has two regular group meditation sessions, once in the morning and again in the afternoon.
 This twice-a-day group practice of the Transcendental Meditation technique is part of a Development of Consciousness (DC) course that is required for each student.
-It is done outside of class time.
-All students are automatically enrolled in this course each semester for each block enrolled in school and for each block living on-campus doing job search or working on staff.
+The morning session is done outside of class time, but the afternoon session is in class.
+All students are automatically enrolled in this course each semester for each block enrolled in school and for each block living on-campus doing internship search or working on staff.
 Academic credit is given for the DC courses.
-(Students also have shorter periods of group TM practice as part of some of their instructional classes.)
+(Students also practice the Transcendental Meditation technique for an additional 10 minute period in class at the end of the morning lecture and just before lunch.)

-DC course grades are based on each student's participation in the course over an entire semester.
-That is, one grade will be assigned at the end of the semester and will be based on the average of the student's RC participation over all the blocks for which the student is registered in the semester.
-Thus, if circumstances during one block lead to lower attendance in the RC course, a student may still be able to pass the semester by higher levels of participation in other blocks in that semester.
+DC course grades are based on each student's participation in the class meditation, as well as completing the requirement of 4 personal TM checkings, and attending a minimum of 4 TM Knowledge meetings over their time on campus, and will be either a Pass (P) or Fail (F) grade.
+This grade will be assigned at the end of the semester and will be based on the average of the student's RC participation over all the blocks for which the student is registered in the semester.

-If a student has an DC grade of less than P, and leaves campus to begin his CPT part of the degree or for job search activities, that student will be required to return to campus at some time to enroll in extra group practice of the TM technique to bring the RC course grade up to passing.
+If a student has a DC grade of less than P, and leaves campus to begin his CPT part of the degree or for internship search activities, that student will be required to fulfill the missing requirements at the local Transcendental Meditation Center in the town the student is living/working in.
 This must be completed at least one month before the date of graduation.

 a) On Campus

-i) Policies for Living On Campus During Full time Job Search
+i) Policies for Living On Campus During Full time CPT Search

-Once a student has completed the 7.5 months of on-campus studies and is therefore engaged in full time job search, he/she will be subject to the following policies:
+Once a student has completed the 8 months of on-campus studies and is therefore engaged in full time internship search, he/she will be subject to the following policies:

-1) For the first one month of full time job search the room and board will be added to the student's loan.
-The student must submit a weekly report of their job seeking activities on the Infosys Database, they must continue with a passing grade in their Development in Consciousness course, and must submit an updated resume for posting on the University's placement website.
+1) Students may remain on campus for a maximum of 9 months (including all on campus studies plus CPT search activities.)
+The student must submit a weekly report of their CPTseeking activities on the Infosys Database, they must continue with a passing grade in their Development in Consciousness course, and must submit an updated resume for posting on the University's www.csmasters.org resume website.

-2) After this one month of full time job search activities, if you wish to remain on campus while job seeking, your room and board charges will no longer be added to your loan.
+2) After this one month of full time CPT search activities, if you wish to remain on campus while CPT seeking, your room and board charges will no longer be added to your loan.
 This means that you must pay each month for your cost of living on campus.
 There are three ways to do this:

-a) You can pay for your Room & Board ($750/month), as long as you continue to file weekly reports in the Infosys Database.
+a) You can pay for your Room & Board ($840/month), as long as you continue to file weekly reports in the Infosys database.

 b) You can work on campus, for 18 hours/week (or continue to do so if you are already working an 18 hour position).
-This would require that you are accepted for a job with the Personnel Department. (please see Working for Room and Board On Campus below, for more details).
+This would require that you are accepted for an internship with the Personnel Department. (please see Working for Room and Board On Campus below, for more details).

-c) You can work in some other off-campus job to earn money to pay for your R&B expenses.
-Note that to do this, for visa reasons you must work in an IT-related job authorized by the University.
+c) You can work in some other off-campus internship to earn money to pay for your R&B expenses.
+Note that to do this, for visa reasons you must work in an IT-related internship authorized by the University.

-3) You can leave campus and live elsewhere on your own means while job searching.
-All job search related expenses are the student's responsibility, so be careful about finances during your job search.
+3) You can leave campus and live elsewhere on your own means while internship searching.
+All internship search related expenses are the student's responsibility, so be careful about finances during your internship search.
 If possible, stay with friends or relatives to save on living expenses.
-Try not to go into debt while job searching.
+Try not to go into debt while internship searching.
 When you start working, your M.U.M. debt is your first priority.
 Students are not allowed to include personal debts as part of their loan or intern agreement calculations.

 5) If a student lives in the town of Fairfield they do not have the option of working 18 hours per week for any credit.